sgryphon/iot-demo-build/azure-mosquitto/README-mosquitto.md

 After deployment, the fully qualified domain name (fqdns) is shown, and can be used to access the MQTT server using an MQTT client, with the username 'mqttuser' and the password you specified when running the script.

+The script also creates additional users 'mqttsystem', 'mqttdevice1', and 'mqttdevice2', with the password you specified with the suffix '2', '3', or '4', repectively.

 Testing the Mosquitto server
 ----------------------------